Mariopdel94/notes/Code Quality - Code Craftsmanship - CoP (Community of Practice).md

 [[Maintenance over producing]]
 When we spend more of our time maintaining the codebase, we should focus more on how to facilitate it than focusing on "creating" new code.

+## Clean code
+>We are going to look at code from every different direction.
+We’ll look down at it from the top, up at it from the bottom, and through it from the inside out.
+By the time we are done, we’re going to know a lot about code.
+What’s more, we’ll be able to tell the **difference between good code and bad code**.
+We’ll know how to write good code.
+And **we’ll know how to transform bad code into good code.**

 # Angular specific

 ## Convert **imperative** code to **reactive** code.

-Some of the key ides you can use to convert imperative code to a more reactive pattern are two *Karen* inspired rules you can follow to get more into that declarative/reactive pattern mindset:
+Some of the key ideas you can use to convert imperative code to a more reactive pattern are two *Karen* inspired rules you can follow to get more into that declarative/reactive pattern mindset:

 1. [[Angular - Make sure things never change]]
 2. [[Angular - "I want to speak to your manager"]]